GoogleCloudPlatform/click-to-deploy/docker/README.md

 ## Docker images

-The Docker images source code are migrated to the `click-to-deploy` repository.
+The source code for the Docker images is being migrated to this repository.
-As long as the migration is not over, you can find the source code in the following GitHub repositories:
+While the migration is in progress, you can find the source code for each image in the following GitHub repositories:

 *   https://github.com/GoogleCloudPlatform/cassandra-docker